Testimony of one of our Canadian Volunteers who recently returned from her one year position.

 I had no idea what it would be like living and working at an orphanage ... no expectations ... it feel like summer camp!
 I'm at a Mexican kid's camp for year!
 And when I say summer camp, I refer to that special, magical place created to enrich the lives of children.
 And it feels great.
 I feel a peace and tranquility, I have never felt before - or rather I may have, back when I was kid at summer camp decades ago, simply living in the moment.
 I've given into the notion of living in a children's orphanage in Mexico and it's easy.
 Mind you, it's just my first month into the year, but so far, so good.

-Making a Difference One Life at a Time.
+Changing the world One child at a Time.

 The Friends International Volunteer Program sends qualified individuals, couples and families to support the staff and children living in the homes of Nuestros Pequeños Hermanos.
 Click HERE to view the Travel Form.